-3.30 Divisions
+3.31 Divisions

-- 3.30.1 Immediately after a vote is taken, the Chairperson or any Councillor may demand a division.
-In that event, the vote already taken will be treated as a nullity and the question will be decided on the division. - 3.30.2 A division will be taken by those voting in favour of the motion or amendment standing and remaining standing until their names are recorded by the Chief Executive Officer.
-After their names are so recorded, they will resume their seats and those voting against the motion or amendment will then stand and remain standing until their names are recorded by the Chief Executive Officer. - 3.30.3 The Chairperson must declare the result of the division as soon as it is taken.
+- 3.31.1 Immediately after a vote is taken, the Chairperson or any Councillor may demand a division.
+In that event, the vote already taken will be treated as a nullity and the question will be decided on the division. - 3.31.2 A division will be taken by those voting in favour of the motion or amendment by clearly raising their hand and keeping their hand raised until their names are recorded by the Chief Executive Officer.
+After their names are so recorded, and those voting against the motion or amendment will then raise their hand and keep their hand raised until their names are recorded by the Chief Executive Officer. - 3.31.3 The Chairperson must declare the result of the division as soon as it is taken.